Inside the ugly side of Cheltenham Festival with women facing abuse and intimidation

 The woman is among dozens who responded to a survey run by a group called GlosWomen in 2023 and last year.
 It found more than three-quarters of females did not feel safe in Cheltenham during race week, with 85 per cent avoiding the town centre.

-More than half experienced sexual comments or cat calling, half said they had been stared at by me of been subject to suggestive looks, while a third had had unwanted physical contact.
+More than half experienced sexual comments or catcalling, half said they had been stared at by men or been subject to suggestive looks, while a third had had unwanted physical contact.

 During race week, the borough council said women’s safety was its top priority as it worked with police and racecourse owners The Jockey Club.
 Initiatives include venue inspections, door staff training and the “Ask for Angela” scheme, which allows vulnerable women to flag that they need help.